 Summer Law School (In-Person)

-The Summer Law School – Part 1 (Criminal Law, Family Law and Jurisprudence) – see a schedule for this course.
+The Summer Law School – Part 1 (Criminal Law, Family Law and Jurisprudence)

-The Summer Law School – Part 2 (Civil Law – Contract and Tort) – see a schedule for this course.
+The Summer Law School – Part 2 (Civil Law – Contract and Tort)

-For full practical and booking details for the Summer Law School, please scroll down past the reviews.
+For full practical and booking details for the Law Summer School, please scroll down past the reviews.

 ‘The Debate Chamber Law Summer School was an amazing experience.
 I loved learning about the different types of Law, and looking at cases where I really had to think to work out what the outcome would be.
 It was a good balance between challenging me, and ensuring I was able to grasp the concepts.
 It’s helped me to make my mind up that I want to do Law at University!
 Thank you Debate Chamber!’